What Is Despairalysis?

 Despairalysis: When Overwhelm Becomes Inaction

 Many people today are carrying a heavy emotional burden.
 Climate change, ecological decline, political instability, economic uncertainty, war, social fragmentation, and the relentless stream of troubling news can leave us feeling overwhelmed by the state of the world.
-We know something is wrong.
-We care deeply.
-We want to respond.
-Yet instead of taking action, we often find ourselves stuck.

-I call this despairalysis: the combination of despair and paralysis that can arise when grief, fear, anger, hopelessness, and helplessness accumulate faster than our capacity to process them.
+It refers to the combination of despair and paralysis that can arise when grief, fear, anger, hopelessness, and helplessness accumulate faster than our capacity to process them.

 Despairalysis is not simply pessimism.
 It is not laziness.
 And it is not a lack of caring.
 In fact, the people most vulnerable to despairalysis are often the ones who care the most.
 They are thoughtful, informed, compassionate people who are paying attention to what is happening in the world.
-The problem is not that they don't care.
-The problem is that they care so much that they become overwhelmed.

 What Despairalysis Looks Like